 As a delta city, Rotterdam is vulnerable to climate change.
 Rainfall intensity, river drainage and sea level are changing.
 This in combination with continuing growth and city density increases the risks.
 This calls not only for new measures but above all a different vision of water management.
 In this respect Rotterdam has been in transition for 15 years now.
-A wide range of plans and programmes reflect this development: starting with the first Water Plan (2001), the Water City 2035 Vision (2005), the transformation to the second integrated Water Plan (2007), the Rotterdam Climate Proof Programme (2008), the Rotterdam Adaptation Strategy (2013), the recently-launched Resilience Programme (2014) and the Water Sensitive Rotterdam Programme (2015) completes the journey.
+A wide range of plans and programmes reflect this development: starting with the first Water Plan (2001), the Water City 2035 Vision (2005), the transformation to the second integrated Water Plan (2007), the Rotterdam Climate Proof Programme (2008), the Rotterdam Adaptation Strategy (2013), the recently-launched Resilience Programme (2014) and the Water Sensitive Rotterdam Programme (2015).
+Rotterdams WeerWoord (2019) completes the journey.
+The Dutch weerwoord combines in one word weather with rebuttal.

 It is interesting to note that initially urban water management was linked to spatial planning, followed by climate change, and most recently the concept of resilience is receiving all the attention.
 At the same time, thanks to the efforts of the Water Sensitive programme, this approach is being further implemented and is becoming more mainstream.
 This development is increasingly visible in the city; examples include various water squares, alternative forms of water storage, more green and projects to removing paving, 220,000 m2 of green roofs and a rooftop park.
 The strategy now is to take measures on a small scale that will increase the city’s ability to absorb water and at the same time improve outdoor public spaces.
 This holistic approach and the increasing number of visible projects have received international attention.
 In 2015 more than 80 delegations visited the city, which results in more work for local businesses.
 Knowledge institutes and businesses have responded with the creation of the Centre for Resilient Delta Cities, which functions as a knowledge portal.